arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-interrupts/content.md

 ### Example Overview

-The example will showcase different interrupt routines for Opta™, and you will be greeted with two scenarios.
-The `BTN_USER` is the user-programmable button that will be used to switch the relay and corresponding status LED state in sequence.
-The `A0` and `A1` inputs will be open to external devices that send signals periodically.
+The example will showcase different interrupt routines for Opta™ using two scenarios:

+1. The `BTN_USER` is the user-programmable button that will be used for the interrupt to simulate asynchronous events.
+The corresponding interrupt will make relay and corresponding status LED state switch in a sequence based on its present state.
+2. The `A0` and `A1` inputs will be open to external devices that send signals periodically, and it will make an interrupt on the signaled pin.
 The `A0` will be in charge of the `D0` and `D1` relays, while the `A1` will control the `D2` and `D3` relays.

-These tasks will help you implement to test multiple interrupts and use Opta™ PLC's onboard relays and status LEDs.
+These tasks will help you test multiple interrupt schemes combined with Opta™ PLC's onboard relays and status LEDs.
 The following section will highlight the details of interest of the example code to help you understand it with ease.

 ### Example Description

-First, because the variables used within interrupt should keep their value, they will be defined as `volatile` so that the variables found inside ISR can be shared with the main program.
+When working with interrupts, it is crucial to designate the interrupt variables as `volatile` so that they can be used by both the ISR function and the main program.
 In this case, `counter` will keep the number of `BTN_USER` presses and `relayLedState` to track the status LED of the corresponding relay.
 The boolean variables `relCntState`, `batchState01`, and `batchState23` will be used to control the conditional flag when its respective interrupt is called.

 ```arduino
 volatile unsigned int counter, relayLedState {};